 Cutting sheet metal is a fundamental skill that all metalsmiths will need to master before they graduate onto more complex materials and designs in their work.
-It may seem simple, but learning how to cut sheet metal cleanly and accurately can take practice but it will stand you in good stead to get the basics right, whatever you’re making.
+It may seem simple, but learning how to cut sheet metal cleanly and accurately can take practice.
+However, it will stand you in good stead to get the basics right, whatever you’re making.
 Our guide on how to cut sheet metal will give you all the necessary tips to create original, unique pieces.

 How to cut sheet metal by hand

-Read our guide below on how to cut sheet metal by hand and master sawing and cutting right from the off.
+Read our guide below on how to cut sheet metal by hand and learn how to master sawing and cutting sheet metal.

 The nice to haves